Emilsone/Emilsone/README.md

 I'm Lawson Ezekiel a software developer who has more development experience in frontend building responsive website sites using these web technologies like Javascript, VueJs, HTML and CSS, Bootstrap Tailwind CSS.
 And I love teaching and sharing my technical ideas through an article.

 * I specialize in converting designs to Code.
-I love using different technologies to solve problems.
+I love using different technologies to solve technical problems.

 - 🔭 I’m currently working on a Team website, farm product website with, Vue Js and firebase